jaantollander/masters-thesis/content/40_results.md

 The examples show correct entry identifiers, identifiers with missing job IDs, and various malformed identifiers.

 We found that some of the observed entry identifiers did not conform to the format on the settings described in Section \ref{entry-identifier-format}.
-Table \ref{tab:jobid-examples} demonstrates some of the entry identifiers we observed.
+Table \ref{tab:jobid-examples} demonstrates correct entry identifiers, an entry identifier with missing job ID, and different malformed entry identifiers we observed.

 The first issue is missing job ID values.
-Slurm sets a Slurm job ID for all non-system users (user ID greater than 999) running jobs on compute nodes via Slurm, and the identifier should include it.
+Slurm sets a Slurm job ID for all non-system users, that is, user IDs greater than 999, running jobs on compute nodes, and the identifier should include it.
+Entries from system users, such as the root or job control, usually didn't have a job ID as their processes do not run via Slurm, although sometimes they do have a job ID.
-However, we found many entries from non-system user IDs on compute nodes without a job ID.
+However, we found many entries from non-system users on compute nodes without a job ID.
-Due to these issues, data from the same job might scatter into multiple time series without reliable indicators making it impossible to provide reliable statistics for specific identifiers.
+Due to these issues, data from the same job might scatter into multiple time series without reliable indicators making it impossible to provide reliable statistics for specific jobs.
 The issue might be related to problems fetching the environment variable's value.
 This issue occurred in both MDSs and OSSs on Puhti.

 The second, more serious issue is that there were malformed entry identifiers.
-The issue is likely related to the lack of thread safety in the functions that produce the entry identifier strings in the Lustre Jobstats code base.
+The issue is likely related to the lack of thread safety in the functions that produce the entry identifier strings in the Lustre Jobstats code.
 A recent bug report mentioned broken job ID fields [@jobid-atomic], which looked similar to our problems.
 Consequently, we cannot reliably parse information from these entry identifiers, and we had to discard them, which resulted in data loss.
 This issue occurred only in OSSs on Puhti.
-We obtained feasible values for correct entry identifiers, but we are still determining if the reliability of the counter values is affected by this issue.
+We obtained feasible values for correct entry identifiers, but we are still determining if the integrity of the counter values is affected by this issue.

+Figures \ref{fig:entry-ids-mds-user}, \ref{fig:entry-ids-mds-system}, \ref{fig:entry-ids-oss-user}, and \ref{fig:entry-ids-oss-system} show the counts of various observed entry identifiers in a sample of 113 consecutive Jobstats outputs taken every 2-minutes from 2022-03-04.
+We separated the figures by Lustre server, system versus non-system user, and entry identifier formatting.

+The number of entry identifiers with missing job IDs is substantial compared to the number of correct identifiers.
+We also observe that Jobstats systemically generates malformed identifiers on the OSSs.
+In some conditions, it can create many of them.
+Apart from the previously mentioned issues, we see a lot of entries with system users.
+These entries do not add much valuable information and thus increase data bloat.
+We should either discard them or find ways to combine them into fewer entries.

 ![
 Counts of entry identifiers on each MDT from non-system user IDs.